starswan/betgraph/README.md

 TODOs:
 ------
-1. Move editing of team names from TeamsController to TeamNamesController and make test pass
+1. Move editing of team names from TeamsController to TeamNamesController and re-enable test.
+2. Spike graph display using elm-charts.
+Follow up with cable version.

-2. Finish off analysis work started in matches.rake
+3. Decide how to extend analysis work in matches.rake

-3. Improve test coverage.
+4. Improve test coverage.
 It's at an appalingly low value (78%)

-4. Focus price gathering on match, rather than every minute.
+5. Focus price gathering on match, rather than every minute.
 Decide how and when to do the next fetch

-5. Use the BBC to gather data for scorers in soccer matches.
+6. Use the BBC to gather data for scorers in soccer matches.
 (Example JSON in bbc.scores.json) An example URL is wget -O bbc.scores.json "https://push.api.bbci.co.uk/batch?t=/data/bbc-morph-football-scores-match-list-data/ endDate/2022-10-19/startDate/2022-10-19/todayDate/2022-10-22/tournament/full-priority-order/